moka-guys/samplesheet_verifier/README.md

 * Notifys the local user that there is an issue with the SampleSheet which will delay the run, giving them a chance to rectify the issues.
 * Gives early warning to the Bioinformatics team via the moka-alerts slack channel.
 * Writes the Error Message to the systemlog so that such errors are tracked, allowing appropriate training to directed to lab staff as needed.
-This script should be reviewed every time their is an issue with a sample sheet.
+This script should be reviewed and expanded every time their is an issue with a sample sheet which reachs the pipeline.
 By taking a "No broken windows" approach we can use this script as part of a process to help prevent delays due to incorrect samplesheets.

 ## Requirements
 * bash environment